-Now that dahlia season is almost over, I like to look at the most beautiful, the most productive and the best cut flower varieties I am growing this year.
-And dahlia Peaches n’ Cream is definitely one of them!
+Dahlia Peaches n’ Cream is one of the most beautiful, the most productive and the best cut flower varieties I am growing this year.
 I am so in love with this pretty little dahlia.
 A gorgeous bloom, and this seasons favourite.Continue reading Dahlia discoveries: perfect Peaches n’ Cream

 Hooray for Spring!